-- a.
-Students are required to have an overall GPA of 2.5 on a 4.0 scale for enrollment in the Clinical Nursing Sequence. - b.
+- Students are required to have an overall GPA of 2.5 on a 4.0 scale for enrollment in the Clinical Nursing Sequence. - b.
 Students are required to make a grade of C or better in each nursing course. - c.
-Students may repeat only one 3300-4400 level nursing course; therefore, a second D or F in any 3300-4400 level nursing course will result in automatic dismissal from the program. - d.
-Students who are planning to apply, or have applied but have not yet begun, the BSN Clinical Nursing Sequence may repeat only one 3300-4400 level nursing course; thereafter, a D or F in a 3300-4400 level nursing course will automatically disqualify the student from entering the BSN Clinical Nursing Sequence. - e.
-Students who drop or fail a theory or clinical course with a co-requisite component must drop the co-requisite course. - f.
-Satisfactory performance on an exit exam is required for graduation.
+Students may repeat only one 3300-4400 level nursing course required in the BSN clinical nursing sequence; therefore, a second D or F in any 3300-4400 level nursing course will result in automatic dismissal from the program. - d.
+Students who are planning to apply, or have applied but have not yet begun, the BSN Clinical Nursing Sequence may repeat only one 3300-4400 level nursing course from the required courses in the clinical nursing sequence; thereafter, a D or F in a 3300-4400 level nursing course will automatically disqualify the student from entering the BSN Clinical Nursing Sequence. - Students who drop or fail a theory or clinical course with a co-requisite component must drop the co-requisite course. - Satisfactory performance on an exit exam is required for graduation.
 (Note: Exit exam is not required for students in the RN-BSN/MSN track.)